davidbjourno/making-interactive-graphics/README.md

 This is a simple React app rendering a logo, header and paragraph of text.

 The boilerplate code for this project was created by a tool called [Create React App](https://github.com/facebookincubator/create-react-app), which generates a project structure containing everything we need to start developing with React.
-It doesn't include D3, though, so we'll need to install that using Yarn.
+It doesn't include D3, though, so we'll need to install that using npm.
 While we're at it, let's also install [React-Bootstrap](https://react-bootstrap.github.io/), so our page elements will be styled with [Bootstrap](https://getbootstrap.com/) CSS:

-`yarn add d3 react-bootstrap bootstrap@3`
+`npm install --save d3 react-bootstrap bootstrap@3`

 Open the project directory in your code editor (either Atom or Sublime Text) and open the file `src/index.js`.
 Include the Bootstrap CSS in your app by inserting this at line 4: